Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Discussion

-The ITS will be involved in the decision-making process for specific maneuver actions of traffic participants.
-The system must be reliable in its operation at all times, in extreme scenarios such as natural disasters, too.
-Therefore, the ITS are critical infrastructure and needs several mechanisms for safety and cybersecurity.
-To fulfill the safety requirement, the systems must have functionality for self-diagnostic as well as for self-healing.
-Then, the ITS would be safe in operation against malfunction \cite{Miles.2006,Ogie.2017,Lee.2016}.
+To help the decision-making process of specific maneuver actions of traffic participants, the ITS must be extremely reliable throughout its operation, even in extreme scenarios such as natural disasters.
+Therefore, ITS are critical infrastructure and needs several mechanisms for safety and cybersecurity.
+To fulfill the safety requirement, the systems must-have self-diagnostic and self-healing functionalities.
+In such circumstances, the ITS would still be safe to operate if malfunctions occurred \cite{Miles.2006,Ogie.2017,Lee.2016}.

-In addition, we need mechanisms to protect the ITS again cyberattacks.
-In particular with fatal consequences, the RSU are very exposed to this kind of attacks.
-Unfortunately, there exists still research gaps.
-For instance, the communication between vehicles and the test beds are most of the time unencrypted.
+In addition, mechanisms are needed to protect the ITS against cyberattacks.
+In particular, with potentially fatal consequences, the RSU is very exposed to this kind of attack.
+Research gaps still exist.
+For instance, communication between vehicles and test beds is largely unencrypted.
 This makes the system very vulnerable.
-To tackle these problems, the researchers have developed communication encryption with cloud support \cite{Chen.11052018}, priority-based authentication techniques \cite{Sheik.122019} and real-time secure communication without overloading the network with security overhead \cite{Joshi.2017}.
-Fortunately, some test bed projects have addressed the cybersecurity too: The project InterCor have introduced a cyber-physical blockchain cryptographic architecture \cite{A.Didouh.2020} and the project SCOOP@F a secure cloud environments as well as a novel security protocol \cite{J.P.Monteuuis.2017,G.Wilhelm.2020}.
-Furthermore, in the project CARAMEL on the ITS Baden-Württemberg are activities on advanced artificial intelligence and machine learning techniques to fulfill cybersecurity requirements, too \cite{.22112021}.
-However, it seems the challenges in cybersecurity have not yet been definitively solved.
-In particular, the secure transmission of high volumes of data, as occurs with detailed twins, still seems to require research.
-Therefore, further research on these security aspects are needed.
+To tackle these problems, the researchers have developed communication encryption with cloud support \cite{Chen.11052018}, priority-based authentication techniques \cite{Sheik.122019} and real-time secure communication without overloading the network with a security overhead \cite{Joshi.2017}.
+Fortunately, some test bed projects have addressed cybersecurity too: the project InterCor has introduced a cyber-physical blockchain cryptographic architecture \cite{A.Didouh.2020} and the project SCOOP@F a secure cloud environment as well as a novel security protocol \cite{J.P.Monteuuis.2017,G.Wilhelm.2020}.
+Furthermore, the project CARAMEL using the Baden-Württemberg ITS includes activities relating to advanced artificial intelligence and machine learning techniques to fulfill cybersecurity requirements \cite{.22112021}.
+However, it seems the cybersecurity challenges have not yet been definitively solved.
+In particular, the secure transmission of high volumes of data, as occurs with detailed digital twins, still seems to require research.
+Therefore, further research on these security aspects is needed.